 You probably won't find another person on the web who loved Farscape as much as I did, but, even with that said, I'll be the first to admit I never much cared for the character of Rygel the XVI.
 He was just one of those characters that felt disposable too often -- little more than comic effect so much of the time.
 Still, I can recognize solid voice work as well as the next person, and Jonathan Hardy did wonders in bringing the fallen royal to life.
 Though he's no longer with us, Mr. Hardy was born on this day back in 1940.

 Back in the days when TV executives had legitimate Saturday morning programming designed for the young as well as the young-at-heart, you could find children everywhere enjoying Isis on the boob tube.
 She was played by JoAnna Cameron, who as an actress really didn't do all that much beyond both her show and Shazam's, but she did score a few appearances aboard the late 70's live action The Amazing Spider-Man as well.
-Cameron was born on this day in 1951.
+Though she's no longer with us, Cameron was born on this day in 1951.

 Anyone who knows me knows that I loved the original Battlestar Galactica.
 One of the smilers who helped make that program special was Sarah Rush as Flight Corporal Rigel.
 The lovely lady has also made appearances on The Incredible Hulk, The Nude Bomb, and Tales from the Darkside.
 Rush was born on this day in 1955.